KxSystems/docs/docs/wp/embedpy-lasso/index.md

 Python objects, call Python functions, and load Python libraries.
 Developers can fuse the technologies, allowing seamless application of q’s high-speed analytics and Python’s extensive libraries.

-This whitepaper introduces embedPy, covering both a range of basic tutorials as well as a comprehensive solution to a machine-learning project.
+This white paper introduces embedPy, covering both a range of basic tutorials as well as a comprehensive solution to a machine-learning project.